 An online meeting platform

 Obviously, you need to actually have the meeting somewhere.
-A video conferencing app is great for connecting a remote team, and RingCentral offers the flexibility to have video meetings, voice calls, and team messaging—all on the same app.
+A video conferencing app is great for connecting a remote team, and RingCentral offers the flexibility of video call, voice call, and team messaging—all on the same app.

 You can schedule a call in your calendar app, which automatically generates a meeting link and conferencing information: